FormIt3D/autodesk-formit-360-windows-help-old/Building the Farnsworth House/Visual Settings.md

 ### Visual Settings
 ---
-> If you did not complete the last section, click the File &gt; Open and choose **farnsworth07.axm** from the FormIt Primer folder.
+> If you did not complete the last section, download and open the **farnsworth07.axm** file from the [FormIt Primer folder](https://autodesk.app.box.com/s/thavswirrbflit27rbqzl26ljj7fu1uv/1/9025446442).

 ---